nikhildesai/ThreadPoolServer/README.md

 # ThreadPoolServer
 A simple web server that uses a fixed-size thread-pool to handle requests.

+# Supported requests

+This web server only supports 'GET /' e.g. curl http://localhost:8080.
+This will return HTTP 200 OK with a success message

 # Design

 - The maven-exec-plugin is used to run the main method in the WebServerContainer class.